-Totally Barbados would also appeal to the local Barbadians who want to keep abreast of what’s going on and things to do in Barbados with the mobile device app, while being the definitive locals guide to Barbados.
+Totally Barbados would also appeal to the local Barbadians who want to keep abreast of what’s going on and things to do in Barbados while being the definitive locals guide to Barbados.

 The latest information on Barbados is available to you on topics from cultural events, tourist attractions, real estate developments, investment opportunities, and local news headlines.

-When asked about his biggest life challenges, Brett said “I was a jockey at the Garrison Savannah in Barbados from 1989 – 1993 and on January 11th, 1992 after finishing 3rd in a race, the horse (while running) fainted and fell, throwing me to the ground.
+When asked about his most significant life challenges, Brett said “I was a jockey at the Garrison Savannah in Barbados from 1989 – 1993, and on January 11th, 1992 after finishing 3rd in a race, the horse (while running) fainted and fell, throwing me to the ground.
 I suffered a brain injury and was in a coma for two weeks.”

-After 7 successful years, Totally Barbados has become your comprehensive island guide, locally developed and maintained in Barbados, offering information related to living, visiting, working, and having fun in Barbados.
+After seven successful years, Totally Barbados has become your comprehensive island guide, locally developed and maintained in Barbados, offering information related to living, visiting, working, and having fun in Barbados.

 Totally Barbados is proud to be 100% Bajan!